y0o0ic/npmWebFrontendSample/Readme.md

-# フロントエンドの開発方法
-JavaScript を開発するにあたり、フロントエンド開発でも　node.js　をベースとしたパッケージ管理をした方が良いようなので、メモ。
+# How to manage packages in development of frontend in Javascript
+Evne on the frontend development in JavaScript, package management tools based on node.js contribute a lot.
+This is the memorandam of management of packages in Javascript

-## 技術
+## Technologies
-- node.js : 開発環境
+- node.js : development environment basiaclly used for backend
-- npm : パッケージマネージャ
+- npm : package management
-  - yarn : パッケージ管理
+  - yarn : alternative of npm with more fuctions
-- webpack : パッケージをまとめてビルドする。
+- webpack : wrap up all the packages into one file
+  - webpack-dev-server : automatically reload the page when the source code is changed
-- vscode : エディタ
+- vscode : editor

-## JavaScriptのみの場合
+## Case1: without npm
 <details>
 <summary>
-コードサンプル
+Code sample
 </summary>

 #### .vscode/launch.json